chipironcin/PicSwipe/README.md

 # PicSwipe

-**A vibe-coded browser app to quickly review and sort large photo albums.**
+**A vibe-coded browser app to quickly review and sort large photo albums fully offline.**

 Organize your photos with a swipe-style interface: keep, maybe, or discard images from your collection.
 Once you are done, it will generate a script that will sort the pictures into the right folders for easy manage.